 Osaka University Brothers and Sisters Program (BSP) An International-exchange circle organized by Osaka University Students to support international students.

 Osaka University COOP guidance book The Osaka University COOP is a non-profitable organization for students and staffs in Osaka university.
-They provide stores, cafeterias and http://www.osaka-univ.coop/english/index.html http://www.studyjapan.go.jp/en/index.html
+They provide stores, cafeterias and other life supports including housing and traveling.

 Information in Japanese Government or Organization